NCAS-CMS/cf-python/docs/source/installation.rst

 **Python versions**
 -------------------

-cf at versions 3.0.0 or later works only for Python 3.5 or later.
+The cf package at versions 3.0.0 or later works only for Python 3.5 or later.
 (Versions 2.x of cf work only for Python 2.7.)

 ----